 - South Dakota's workforce crisis has increased the pressure on lawmakers to reform the state's technical institute system.
-This has led to the placement on the November 2016 ballot of a referendum officially recognizing the distinctive status of South Dakota's two-year training institutions. - Southeast Tech should join with its sister institutes and other partners to positively influence the language and intent of the November referendum.
-The initiative should provide shortterm flexibility for institute governance and funding as well as set up future legislation optimizing these processes. - Collaboration should extend to efforts that most effectively promote the technical institute referendum to ensure its passage.
+This has led to the placement on the November 2016 ballot of a constitutional referendum (Amendment R) officially recognizing the distinctive status of South Dakota's two-year technical institutions. - Southeast Tech will assume a leadership position with its sister institutes and other partners to promote Amendment R and launch a public awareness campaign in support of its passage.
+The perspectives of all South Dakota technical institutes should be reflected in campaign dynamics to present a united front advocating for the amendment.